THE SACRAMENT OF MARRIAGE

 COORDINATING YOUR WEDDING

 Fr.
-Nikolaos will assist you with the necessary forms, and will work with you in all matters pertaining to your wedding, including: setting the date, scheduling meetings him, preparing the necessary church documents and collecting all fees.
+Kosta will assist you with the necessary forms, and will work with you in all matters pertaining to your wedding, including: setting the date, scheduling meetings him, preparing the necessary church documents and collecting all fees.
 Please feel free to ask him any questions you may have regarding your marriage here at Holy Trinity Greek Orthodox Church.

 SETTING THE DATE

 A couple desiring to be married should first contact Fr.
-Nikolaos to schedule a meeting with him.
+Kosta to schedule a meeting with him.
 It is preferable to schedule both your wedding date and meetings with Fr.
-Nikolaos at least six months prior to the desired date so that scheduling conflicts can be avoided.
+Kosta at least six months prior to the desired date so that scheduling conflicts can be avoided.
 According to the official policies of our Metropolis, weddings may not be celebrated during the fasting seasons or the major feast days of our Church: